openvinotoolkit/openvino_tensorflow/README.md

 # OpenVINO™ integration with TensorFlow

 This repository contains the source code of OpenVINO™ integration with TensorFlow, a product needed to enable OpenVINO™ runtime and optimizations for TensorFlow.
-OpenVINO™ integration with TensorFlow enables acceleration of AI inferencing across almost all imaginable use cases, using a variety of AI models, on a variety of Intel silicon such as:
+OpenVINO™ integration with TensorFlow enables acceleration of AI inferencing across almost all imaginable use cases, using a variety of AI models, on a variety of Intel<sup>®</sup> silicon such as:
 - Intel<sup>®</sup> CPUs
 - Intel<sup>®</sup> integrated GPUs
 - Intel<sup>®</sup> Movidius™ Vision Processing Units - referred as VPU
 - Intel<sup>®</sup> Vision accelerator Design with 8 Intel Movidius™ MyriadX VPUs - referred as VAD-M or HDDL

 ## Installation
 ### Prerequisites